phylosopher07/phylosopher07.github.io/_posts/mathematics/linear-algebra/2023-02-04-basis-and-dimension.md

 which is therefore not simply an unstructured set, but a sequence; an indexed family.

 ![Basis](https://upload.wikimedia.org/wikipedia/commons/f/f4/3d_two_bases_same_vector.svg)
+{:.centered}
-_The same vector can be represented in two different bases (purple and red arrows)._
+The same vector can be represented in two different bases (purple and red arrows).
+{:.figcaption}

 ### Properties